Yudh: Three perspectives, one truth: Production

 Yudh continued Savitha’s attempts at communicating original stories not based on religion or Indian mythology through Bharatanatyam, in the lines of her previous productions Music Within and Soul Cages.
 Like Soul Cages, Yudh too steered clear of traditional Bharatanatyam themes of the nayika (the heroine) pining for love or pieces based on Bhakti (devotion) alone.
 The production used several effects from theater such as special lighting, use of voiceovers and narratives in the soundtrack.

 Critical reception

 Yudh received largely positive reviews from critics.
-In particular, the story-line, the music and the choreography was well appreciated.
+In particular, the storyline, the music and the choreography were well appreciated.
 SD Sharma, renowned critic from the Hindustan Times called it a "scintillating solo dance spectacle."
 Critic Arundhati Pattabhiraman of the Sunday Herald wrote "her art, with its breath of fresh air, is promising and insightful."
 A review of Yudh in the Deccan Herald praised it highly with the words "The stunning act was an interesting amalgamation of dance, lights and music, and moved the audience to tears."
 Conan Mendoza, the art critic from Deccan Chronicle was laudatory of Savitha’s attempts at changing the traditional nature of Bharatanatyam, and wrote " She is like a breath of fresh air in a circuit that focuses predominantly on adherence.
 She is no rebel, but charts her own course."